 73.1350 (b)(2)(c)The licensee must establish monitoring procedures and schedules for the station and the indicating instruments employed must comply with Sec.
 73.1215.

 73.1350 (b)(2)(c)(1) Monitoring procedures and schedules must enable the licensee to determine compliance with Sec.
 73.1560 regarding operating power and AM station mode of operation, Sec.
 73.1570 regarding modulation levels, and, where applicable, Sec.
 73.1213 regarding antenna tower lighting, and Sec.
 73.69 regarding the parameters of an AM directional antenna system.

 One would assume that would mean some sort of logging.
-Further, a review of all recent NAL, NOV and citations from the FCC’s enforcement bureau shows that field agents investigating a radio station will make their own power measurements if they suspect a broadcast station is operating out of power tolerance.
-Most particularly with AM directional stations that are supposed to reduce power at night.
-I doubt very much that producing an operating log with in tolerance power readings would do any good in those circumstances.
+Further, a review of all recent NAL, NOV, and citations from the FCC’s enforcement bureau shows that field agents investigating a radio station will make their own power measurements if they suspect a broadcast station is operating out of power tolerance.
+Particularly with AM directional stations that are supposed to reduce power at night.
+I doubt very much that producing an operating log with in-tolerance power readings would do any good in those circumstances.

 Station logs are to be retained for two years (73.1840) and should be available to the FCC for inspection.
 After two years, throw the logs out because anything that you have on file is liable to be inspected.
-Any rules infractions found in the station logs can lead to a NOV or NAL, even if it happened more than two years ago.
+Any rule infractions found in the station logs can lead to an NOV or NAL, even if it happened more than two years ago.

 For your reading pleasure:

 (a) Entries must be made in the station log either manually by a

 person designated by the licensee who is in actual charge of the